INDIANAPOLIS — It was a crime that shocked the city.

 Amanda Blackburn, 28 years old and expecting her second child, was attacked in her home on the northwest side of Indianapolis.
 Her husband, Pastor Davey Blackburn, came home and found his wife naked and unconscious.

 Their home was burglarized, but their first child was unharmed.

 Since that day November day in 2015, three men have been linked to Amanda Blackburn's murder.

-Investigators say it was Larry Taylor who pulled the trigger.
+Investigators say it was Larry Jo Taylor Jr. who pulled the trigger.
 The two other men charged in the case took plea deals and agreed to testify against Taylor, who is facing 14 charges, including murder.

 On Thursday afternoon, a judge found Taylor guilty of murder in Blackburn's death.